I Was Dora Suarez

-Plot summary

-In the fourth novel in the Factory series opens, young prostitute Dora Suarez is axed into pieces.
-The killer then smashes the head of her neighbour, an 86-year-old widow.
-On the same night, a mile away in the West End, a shotgun blows the top off the head of Felix Roatta, part owner of the seedy Parallel Club.
-As the detective obsesses over the young woman whose murder he investigates, he discovers that her death is even more bizarre than he had suspected: the murderer ate bits of flesh from Suarez’s corpse and ejaculated on her thigh.
-Autopsy results compound the puzzle: Suarez was dying of AIDS, but the pathologist is unable to determine how she had contracted HIV.
-Then a photo, supplied by a former Parallel hostess, links Suarez to Roatta, and the detective's inquiries at the nightclub reveal her vile and inhuman exploitation.

 Criticism

-Cook’s notoriety crested following the 1990 publication of what many consider his best – and most repulsive – work: the tortured, redemptive tale of a masochistic serial killer, I Was Dora Suarez.
-To Cook’s delight, the ensuing novel caused Dan Franklin, the publisher of its three predecessors, to vomit over his desk.
+Cook's notoriety crested following the 1990 publication of what many consider his best – and most repulsive – work: the tortured, redemptive tale of a masochistic serial killer, I Was Dora Suarez.
+To Cook's delight, the ensuing novel caused Dan Franklin, the publisher of its three predecessors, to vomit over his desk.
 As a result of this reader response, Secker & Warburg told the author to take his nauseating wares elsewhere.
 Scribner took over the fourth novel in the factory series.
-Writing for The New York Times, Marilyn Stasio proclaimed, “Everything about I Was Dora Suarez...shrieks of the joy and pain of going too far.”
-Filmmaker Chris Petit described it in The Times as “a book full of coagulating disgust and compassion for the world’s contamination, disease and mutilation, all dwelt on with a feverish, metaphysical intensity that recalls Donne and the Jacobeans more than any of Raymond’s contemporaries.”
+Writing for The New York Times Book Review, Marilyn Stasio proclaimed, "Everything about I Was Dora Suarez...shrieks of the joy and pain of going too far."
+Filmmaker Chris Petit described it in The Times as "a book full of coagulating disgust and compassion for the world's contamination, disease and mutilation, all dwelt on with a feverish, metaphysical intensity that recalls Donne and the Jacobeans more than any of Raymond's contemporaries."

-Cook recognized I Was Dora Suarez as his greatest but most onerous achievement: “Writing Suarez broke me; I see that now.
-I don’t mean that it broke me physically or mentally, although it came near to doing both.
-But it changed me; it separated out for ever what was living and what was dead.
-I realised it was doing so at the time, but not fully, and not how, and not at once. […] I asked for it, though.
-If you go down into the darkness, you must expect it to leave traces on you coming up — if you do come up.
-It’s like working in a mine; you hope that hands you can’t see know what they’re doing and will pull you through.
-I know I wondered half way through Suarez if I would get through — I mean, if my reason would get through.
-For the trouble with an experience like Suarez is that you become what you’re writing, passing like Alice through the language into the situation.”
-(The Hidden Files, pp. 132–133.)
+A review in Publishers Weekly described it as a "nightmarish and compelling tale".